silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 Requirements::clear('modulename/javascript/some-lib.js');
 ```

-[alert]
+> [!CAUTION]
-Depending on where you call this command, a Requirement might be *re-included* afterwards.
+> Depending on where you call this command, a Requirement might be *re-included* afterwards.
-[/alert]

 ## Blocking